 5. I wish candy could be special again.

 Every Christmas Eve my sisters and I each set a china plate on the dining room table, and every Christmas morning we found them filled with candy and nuts.
 Candy was the real treat — ribbon candy, mints, chicken bones, and toffees — but even the nuts, always in the shell, were special.
 And it was our very own, to save or eat as we pleased.

 When we raced downstairs in the morning, there was always a sheet-covered, clothes-drying rack parked in the dining room doorway.
-Dad began morning milking earlier on Christmas, but he was never back in the house before we got up.
-While waiting for him, we’d sidle up to the dining room door, sneak-peeking through the cracks, trying to see what was on our plates, but Mom shooed us away before anything came into focus.
+Dad always began morning milking earlier on Christmas, but he was never back in the house before we got up.
+While waiting for him, we’d try to get near the dining room door, sneak-peeking through the cracks, trying to see what was on our plates, but we were shooed away before anything came into focus.

-I can’t remember when Christmas morning excitement faded away, but experiencing even a moment of that childish wonder would be the best gift.
+I can’t remember when Christmas morning excitement faded away, but experiencing even a moment of that childish excitement would be a wonderful gift.

 6. I wish we could have a family “roast” again, with everyone there.
 Especially the ones we miss so much.

 I want to hear Granny say she put the turkey – big as an ostrich! — into the oven at five o’clock in the morning.
 That seemed like the middle of the night to me.

 I want to see spray-snow pictures on her windows, candies set out in special dishes, and boxes of chocolates, open for the taking.
 I want Great-Aunt Ada to bring a plate piled high with her homemade popcorn balls, and I’d like Granny’s kitchen to be busy; full of good smells and good cooks.